grafana/grafana/docs/sources/alerting/manage-notifications/template-notifications/create-message-templates.md

 weight: 200
 ---

-# Create, edit and delete message templates
+# Create, message templates

 Message templates can be found in the Contact points tab on the Alerting page.
 Here you can see a list of all your message templates.
 A message template can contain more than one template.
 For example, you might want to create a message template called `email` that contains all email templates.

 ## Create message templates

-Step 1: Click the New template button:
+Step 1: Click New template:

 {{< figure max-width="940px" src="/static/img/docs/alerting/unified/list-message-templates-9-3.png" caption="List message templates" >}}